AdobeDocs/audience-manager.en/help/using/features/profile-merge-rules/profile-link-metrics.md

 # Report Metrics for [!UICONTROL Profile Merge Rules] {#report-metrics-for-profile-merge-rules}

 [!UICONTROL Profile Link] metrics provide data about people and devices that authenticate to your site.
 The data and graphs in [!UICONTROL Profile Link] update dynamically as you create a merge rules or when you click an existing rule from the [!UICONTROL Profile Merge Rules] dashboard.
-These metrics can include device graph from the Adobe Experience Cloud Device Co-op or other third-party device graph sources.
+These metrics can include device graph from the [!DNL Adobe Experience Cloud Device Co-op] or other third-party device graph sources.

 ## Merge Rule Metrics {#section_23F45E4C374241709A246058F4D92A23}